Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 #Node.js

 Node.js is going to be our main platform at the server side.
-Let's install it
+Download it from his site [Node.js](!https://nodejs.org/), and install it.